encoredev/encore/README.md

 ## Key features
 * **[Write a function, get an API](https://encore.dev/docs/develop/services-and-apis):** Call any function as an API by adding a single annotation.

-* **[No Boilerplate](https://encore.dev/docs/develop/services-and-apis):** Define services, API endpoints, and call APIs with a single line of Go code.
+* **[Microservices without hassle](https://encore.dev/docs/develop/services-and-apis):** Define services and API endpoints with a single line of Go code.
 Create multiple services as easy as creating Go packages.

-* **[Databases made simple](https://encore.dev/docs/concepts/databases):** Define the schema and then start querying.
-Encore takes care of provisioning, migrations, connections and passwords.
-Both for local development and production.

-* **Built in CI/CD:** Build and ship your application with the push of a button.
-No setup needed.
+* **[Cloud primitives at your fingertips](https://encore.dev/docs/introduction#a-developer-experience-designed-to-help-you-stay-in-the-flow):** Primitives like databases, queues, and scheduled tasks, are native concepts that you express through Go code.

+* **[Built-in DevOps](https://encore.dev/docs/introduction#3-encore-takes-care-of-your-entire-devops-process):** Run `git push encore` to build, test, provision necessary infrastructure, and deploy.

 * **[One developer experience, unlimited environments](https://encore.dev/docs/deploy/environments):** All features work the same in any environment, including local development.
 Create as many or as few environments as you wish.

-* **[Infrastructure Provisioning in your own cloud account](https://encore.dev/docs/deploy/infra):** Encore understands how your application works, and provisions and manages your cloud infrastructure in your own account.
+* **[Infrastructure Provisioning in your own cloud account](https://encore.dev/docs/deploy/own-cloud):** Encore understands how your application works, and provisions and manages your cloud infrastructure in your own account.
 Works with all the major cloud providers, including AWS/Azure/GCP.
 Encore also offers free build-in cloud hosting for development.

-* **[Single cloud, multi-cloud, hybrid cloud](https://encore.dev/docs/deploy/environments):** Deploy your app to multiple clouds, with the click of a button.

-* **[Preview Environments](https://encore.dev/docs/deploy/platform):** Every pull request automatically becomes an isolated test environment.
-Collaborate and iterate faster than ever.

-* **Cloud primitives at your fingertips:** Use primitives like Cron Jobs, Databases, and Queues simply by writing code.
-No configuration.
-No setup.
-Just float into the flow.
+* **[Preview Environments](https://encore.dev/docs/how-to/github):** Integrate with GitHub to automatically set up each pull request as a preview environment.

 * **[Distributed Tracing](https://encore.dev/docs/observability/tracing):** Your application is automatically instrumented for excellent observability.
   Automatically capture information about API calls, goroutines, HTTP requests, database queries, and more.

 * **[Simple Secrets](https://encore.dev/docs/develop/secrets):** The easiest way ever to store and securely use secrets and API keys.
 Define secrets in your code like any other variable, and Encore takes care of the rest.